 The vacuum hose has plenty of nooks and crannies for dirt and grime to get stuck in.
 Eventually, grime buildup may contribute to blockages, so performing a deep clean every few months is an easy way to keep the hose clear.

-Remove the hose from the vacuum (consult the user manual if you don’t know how) and take it to the bathtub.
+Remove the hose from the vacuum (consult the user manual if you don’t know how) and take it to the bathtub or sink.
 Run hot water through the hose to rinse out loose dirt.

 Next, sprinkle 1/2 cup of baking soda into one end of the hose, and give it a shake to coat the inside of the hose.
 Then slowly pour about 2 cups of white vinegar into the hose, and let it sit until it stops fizzing.